 no right to carry out such a dismemberment.
 They were bound to keep themselves in the position of servants, according to the talents which had been imparted to them.
 And this is what they did.
 Far from dismembering the apostolate, it is precisely because they would not abandon, for another work, that of apostleship, that, according to the will of God, they confided a work, which was being carried on without order to persons specially marked out for it.

 Nothing is more unfounded than to assert that the apostles relieve themselves of a part of their functions, to form, of that part of it which they put aside, the office of deacon.
 Was it the apostles who, by partiality, preferred the Hebrew widows?
-And what confusion of ideas to say that the gift of *wisdom,* formed into an office, became the diaconate!| Besides, it is entirely false to suppose that a word (as here that of *wisdom),* which has a general meaning, and which also designates a gift, always signifies this gift.
+And what confusion of ideas to say that the gift of *wisdom*, formed into an office, became the diaconate!¦ Besides, it is entirely false to suppose that a word (as here that of *wisdom*), which has a general meaning, and which also designates a gift, always signifies this gift.
 Nothing of the kind is true.

-<ul>Section 4

-Observations in Detail&#8212;who Breaks the Bread&#8212;Apostolic Position&#8212;Mediatized Gifts and Free Gifts&#8212;Paul at Corinth&#8212; the Ministry of Paul overturns the System of the &#8220;Examination.&#8221;

-</ul>
+SECTION 4 -- OBSERVATIONS IN DETAIL -- WHO BREAKS THE BREAK -- APOSTOLIC POSITION -- MEDIATIZED GIFTS AND FREE GIFTS -- PAUL AT CORINTH -- THE MINISTRY OF PAUL OVERTURNS THE SYSTEM OF THE "EXAMINATION"

 Many other assertions of the author are no less devoid of proof.

-When he says,| that Jesus &#8220;had left to His apostles no positive direction as to the constitution of the Church&#8221; he seems to attribute to Christ on earth the office of founding and organizing the Church.
+When he says,¦ that Jesus "had left to His apostles no positive direction as to the constitution of the Church" he seems to attribute to Christ on earth the office of founding and organizing the Church.
 This is to confound entirely the work of Christ while He was on earth, and the constitution of the Church.
-The Church only began after the departure of Jesus, and the author himself acknowledges this truth, when he says| that Pentecost gave birth to the Church.
+The Church only began after the departure of Jesus, and the author himself acknowledges this truth, when he says¦ that Pentecost gave birth to the Church.

-He says, in speaking of the apostles:| &#8220;It is they who go from house to house, breaking bread.&#8221; It was neither the apostles, nor any one else, in my opinion.
+He says, in speaking of the apostles:¦ "It is they who go from house to house, breaking bread."
+It was neither the apostles, nor any one else, in my opinion.
 Those who broke bread were those of whom it is said that all those who believed were together in one place, and had all things in common, sold their possessions, distributed them, and continued with one accord in the temple.
 The expression *kat oikon* signifies, not